W1971/GitHubProjects/README.md

 Lesson2_Scanner;

-Note for Lesson2- was used path
+Note that in Lesson 2 the path used was

-for "art.txt, dog.txt" files  ONLY absolute,
+absolute, not relative, for the following files "art.txt, dog.txt"